imsurinder90/imsurinder90.github.com/_posts/2017-07-29-Configure_pgAdmin4_on_apache_centos7.markdown

   - **WSGIScriptAlias _/home/surinder/dev/pgadmin4/web/pgAdmin4.wsgi_** - path to pgAdmin4 wsgi file where
   pgAdmin4 virtualenv is activated first when loaded and python path and app path is added to environment.

+Change the ownership of user directory:
+`$ chmod 755 /home/surinder/`

 Restart apache service, run `sudo apachectl restart`